 No matter what you’re thinking of ordering, expect to wait in line if you get there after 11:30 a.m. on a weekend.

 Yelp/ Laura M.

-What got its start as a traveling wood-burning oven in the back of an old red Ford pickup making stops at farmers’ markets and private parties is now a brick-and-mortar restaurant serving the best pizzas in Delaware.
+What got its start as a traveling wood-burning oven in the back of an old, red Ford pickup making stops at farmers’ markets and private parties is now a brick-and-mortar restaurant serving the best pizzas in Delaware.
 Dough is made from scratch using unbleached, unbromated flour; toppings are organic and locally-sourced whenever possible; and ingredients including sausage and pickles are made in-house.
-Twelve-inch pizzas are separated into three menu sections: Classic (Margherita, pepperoni, bianco); All-Stars (the Spicy Italian, with hot Italian sausage, pepperoni, fresh jalapenos, tomato sauce, and mozzarella); and Seasonal (Sweet Italian, with sausage, local rainbow Swiss chard, local organic Crimini mushrooms, tomato sauce, and mozzarella).
+Twelve-inch pizzas are separated into three menu sections: Classic (Margherita, pepperoni, just cheese, and el blanco); All-Stars (including the Spicy Italian, with hot Italian sausage, pepperoni, fresh jalapenos, tomato sauce, and mozzarella); and Seasonal (which “may change frequently depending on the length of the specialty season”).

 Photo by Will G. via Yelp

 Florida: Scuola Vecchia Pizza E Vino, Delray Beach

 Scuola Vecchia brings a host of traditional Italian pizzas to Delray Beach with a ton of different options for every pizza-lover.
 Guests can choose from 25 different pizzas from the traditional Margherita to more complex pies like the capricciosa with fresh mozzarella, tomato sauce, Italian ham, artichokes, mushrooms, and extra-virgin olive oil.
 But if you can’t find exactly what you’re looking for, there’s the option to build your own pie, starting with the foundation of either a marinara or Margherita.

 Georgia: O4W Pizza, Duluth